 Ted Pugh is co-founder and co-artistic director of The Actors’ Ensemble and has appeared on Broadway, Off-Broadway, and Regional theaters around the United States.
 After having trained at the Michael Chekhov Studio in New York City, Mr. Pugh was certified as a teacher by Beatrice Straight and Deirdre du Prey in 1983, and was on the faculty at the Studio for the last seven years of its existence.
 Mr. Pugh has also taught workshops throughout the U.S., Europe and Russia.
 A founding member of the Long Wharf Theatre in New Haven, Connecticut under the direction of Jon Jory, he began his career at Arena Stage in Washington DC in 1962.

-Ragnar Freidank teaches in the Acting Program of The New School for Drama in New York City.
-He has been on the faculty of Columbia University, Sarah Lawrence College, Brooklyn College, Marymount Manhattan and was invited by Michael Howard to work in his studio, where he subsequently taught a weekly scene study class for several years.
+Ragnar Freidank co-founder and creative director of the Michael Chekhov School has been part of the acting faculty at Columbia University, Sarah Lawrence College, Brooklyn College, Marymount Manhattan and taught for 14 years at The New School in NYC.
+Michael Howard invited Ragnar to work in his acting studio, where he subsequently taught a weekly class for several years.
 He was a featured teacher and the co-artistic director of MICHA’s “Master Classes in the Michael Chekhov Technique” DVD series and directed the award-winning film Beautiful Hills of Brooklyn starring Joanna Merlin, executive producer Bob Balaban.
 He received a scholarship from Villigst, Germany to study the Michael Chekhov Technique in New York City with Ted Pugh and Fern Sloan, with whom he has been collaborating in The Actors’ Ensemble for the past 20 years.
+Currently he is teaching a scene-study class in NYC & Hudson, NY.